 Students will produce work using photographic material(s), camera or any photographic device of their choice.
 Work will be discussed in group critiques as well as individual conferences with the instructor.
 Photographic issues and representation will be the subject of reading and class discussions.
 3 credits.
-Osinski/Vahrenwald.

-FA 368A Advanced Photography: Guest Artist Series This course is intended to help students clarify and further the growth of their own work through group and individual critiques, classroom presentations and discussions with contemporary guest artists and the instructor.
+Osinski (Sabbatical Spring

 3 credits.
-Osinski
+Osinski (Sabbatical Spring 2011)/Vahrenwald.

+FA 368A Advanced Photography: Guest Artist Series

+This course is intended to help students clarify and further the growth of their own work through group and individual critiques, classroom presentations and discussions with contemporary guest artists and the instructor.

+3 credits.
+Osinski (Sabbatical Spring 2011)